 Chinese New Year 2023

 Paris, France.
-Thirteenth district.
+13th arrondissement.
 Chinese New Year 2023, year of the “Water Rabbit”.
-Chinese New Year marks the first day of the lunar year, the date of which varies on the Gregorian calendar, but always falls between January twenty-first and February nineteen.
+Participants await the start of the parade.
+Chinese New Year marks the first day of the lunar year, whose date varies according to the Gregorian calendar, but always falls between January twenty-first and February nineteenth.